Assistant Professor of Law

 - B.A., University of Virginia (2003)

-Professor Jain previously practiced as a criminal defense and civil rights lawyer.
-Her litigation experience includes police misconduct, wrongful conviction, fair housing, and employment discrimination cases.
+Professor Jain previously practiced as a civil rights and criminal defense lawyer.
+Her litigation experience includes police misconduct, fair housing, and employment discrimination cases.
 For her civil rights work, she was selected as a Public Justice Trial Lawyer of the Year Finalist.
 She clerked for the Hon.
 Walter K. Stapleton of the U.S. Court of Appeals for the Third Circuit.
 Prior to joining the UNC faculty, she held a law research fellowship at Georgetown University Law Center, where she taught Criminal Law.
 She also previously taught Immigration Enforcement at the University of Virginia School of Law.
 She earned her J.D. from Yale Law School, where she served as a student director in two legal clinics and was awarded the Michael Egger Prize for the best student article published in the Yale Law Journal on a current social problem.

 Curriculum Vitae ()